rupakgithub5874/Insight-Engine-BI-Suite/README.md

 ### Map – Dashboard
 This section of the dashboard presents a geographic view of order distribution across various countries using a world map visualization.
 It allows users to easily compare total order volumes by location.

+Top-Level Region Selection Panel:
+At the top of the dashboard, there are four horizontally aligned buttons for regional filtering:
+1. Select all
+2. Europe
+3. North America
+4. Pacific